BioAnalyticResource/ePlant/README.md

 ### Plant
 A visual map of where the gene is expressed in the body of the plant.
   - Choose a data mode (relative/absolute)
-  - Select diagram: AtGenExpress or Klepikova
+  - Select diagram origin: [AtGenExpress](https://www.arabidopsis.org/portals/expression/microarray/ATGenExpress.jsp) or Klepikova (for Anna Klepikova, author of [this paper](https://pubmed.ncbi.nlm.nih.gov/27549386/) on arabidopsis)
   - Sort diagrams by name or expression level
   - Hover over images for more information